datastax/pulsar-helm-chart/README.md

 * [Token Authentication via Keycloak Integration](#token-authentication-via-keycloak-integration)
 * [Pulsar's Token Based Authentication]

-Note that the chart includes tooling to automatically create the necessary secrets or you can do this manually.
+Note that the chart includes tooling to automatically create the necessary secrets, or you can do this manually.

 ### Token Authentication via Keycloak Integration
 In order to provide a more dynamic authentication option for Pulsar, DataStax created the